MSFTJesseLiu/JWT-Quick-Access/README.md

 ### Auto-Run in Background at Windows Startup
-- Make sure you already signed in to both Dev and Prod Talent website, then stop the original node script.
+- Make sure you already signed in to both Dev and Prod Talent website for the first time on your new browser session, then stop the original node script.
 - ``npm install -g node-windows``
 - ``npm install -g qckwinsvc``
 - To plug the node app in background, ``qckwinsvc --name "JwtQuickAccess" --description "Jwt Quick Access" --script ".\jwt-quick-access.js" --startImmediately``